 Performance Targets Performance Payout Opportunity

-Maximum 75th percent 150%
+Maximum 75th percen 150%

-Target Standard Target: 50th percentile Modified Target: 60th percentile (less than -20% absolute TSR) 100%
+Target Standard Target: 50th percentile 100%

-Threshold 25th pe 25th percentile
+Threshold 25th pe 25%

 Below Threshold Below 25th n percentile 0%

 Restricted Stock Units

 Each RSU represents the right to receive one share of our Class C common stock after the completion of the vesting period.
 The RSUs granted to the NEOs in 2021 vest ratably, meaning that one-third of the award vests each year on the anniversary of the grant date, over a three-year period.